Earl Shilton: The Baptists

 There were Baptists in Earl Shilton from 1651.
 These Dissenters from the established church met in cottages around Church Street and Mill Street as their religion was against the law.
 In the Restoration the Baptists were still persecuted, and the Shilton dissenters continued to worship in secret.
 Eventually Baptist worship was licensed by an act of Parliament.
-King Charles II’s state papers say that licenses to Edward Cheyney and William Biges of Earl Shilton were granted.
+King Charles II’s state papers say that licences to Edward Cheyney and William Biges of Earl Shilton were granted.

 John Goadby died in 1714, and in his will he bequeathed to the 'minister and poor Baptists in Earl Shilton - my close and its associated lands, commonly called Crowhearst.
 And to take any rents, fines or profits, for the disposal of the said Baptists.'

 Many generations of Cheneys also worked for the Baptists, the last dying in 1815.
 A Baptist meeting house was built in 1758 and enlarged in 1844.
 The Sunday school began in 1801.

 In 1861 economic disaster struck the village when the American Civil War broke out and cotton could not be exported.
 The Baptist minister, Reverend Parkinson, was forced to resign through lack of funds.
 Crowhearst and its land was eventually sold to Mr W H Cotton in 1928 and the money invested in government stock.